cloud-gov/deploy-autoscaler/README.md

 ## 3. Create the ops files for deploying app-autoscaler

-These have been created and reside in
+These have been created and reside in `bosh/opsfiles`, they are mostly based on upstream versions of the ops files.
+The vast majority of the customizations are from autoscaler assuming that the name of the Cloud Foundry is named `cf`, which it is not.

 The only remaining task is to upload the release, for some reason there is no built in release structure which includes the release version itself.